Carelon Health: History

-Model overview

-CareMore's clinical model is designed to improve coordination across care settings and proactively manage patients with high-risk, chronic conditions.
-The company does this through three primary mechanisms: the CareMore Care Center, CareMore's chronic care management programs, and the CareMore Extensivist.

-CareMore Neighborhood Care Center
+Carelon Health Neighborhood Care Center

-CareMore operates neighborhood-based care centers that act as supplementary extensions of the patient's primary care physician offices.
+Carelon Health operates neighborhood-based care centers that act as supplementary extensions of the patient's primary care physician offices.
 The goal of the Care Center is to provide a one-stop shop for care services, reducing travel time, likelihood of missing an appointment and duplication of efforts.
 Each Center provides a range of primary care medical services as well as podiatry, mental health services, diabetes management, wound management, hypertension management programs, and prevention services.
 In 2016, CareMore announced a partnership with the ride-sharing application Lyft to provide free rides for patients to the Care Center and further increase accessibility.

 Chronic Care Management Programs

-CareMore offers its patients a high-touch, proactive approach to chronic disease management designed to minimize the probability of an acute episode of care.
-After a comprehensive medical evaluation, patients with chronic conditions are enrolled in one of CareMore's 14 different disease management programs.
-Once in a program, patients are seen periodically in a CareMore Care Center by CareMore's interdisciplinary care team.
+Carelon Health offers its patients a high-touch, proactive approach to chronic disease management designed to minimize the probability of an acute episode of care.
+After a comprehensive medical evaluation, patients with chronic conditions are enrolled in one of Carelon Health's 14 different disease management programs.
+Once in a program, patients are seen periodically in a Carelon Health's Care Center by Carelon Health's interdisciplinary care team.
 The team monitors disease-specific metrics to determine whether a patient requires more intensive management.
-Roughly 30% of CareMore's Medicare Advantage patients are engaged in a disease management program.
+Roughly 30% of Carelon Health's Medicare Advantage patients are engaged in a disease management program.
 The company has seen particularly strong outcomes in its Chronic Obstructive Pulmonary Disease, Congestive Heart Failure, End Stage Renal Disease and Diabetes programs.

-CareMore Extensivist

-CareMore employs Extensivist physicians who manage hospitalized patients and monitor their transition from the hospital back to the Care Center, Skilled Nursing Facility, or other site of care.
-The Extensivist acts as the leader of the CareMore clinical team, connecting the company's PCP's, Nurse Practitioners, Medical Assistants, and Case Management teams.
-CareMore leadership cites this cross-functional coordinating role as a key differentiator for the model and credits the Extensivists for readmission rates approximately 40% below the national average.